just-the-docs/just-the-docs/MIGRATION.md

 ---
-title: MIGRATION v0.3.3 … v0.4.x (DRAFT)
+title: Migration and Upgrading Guide
 layout: default
 ---

-# Just the Docs User Website Migration Guide v0.3.3 … v0.4.x
+# Migrating and Upgrading

 Summary
 :   A site that uses `just-the-docs` (as a theme or as a remote them) automatically
     switches to a new release, unless it is pinned to a previous version.

     This migration guide draws attention to:

     - changes that might break your site,
     - features added in the latest release, and
     - features that have become deprecated (and are likely to be removed in a future release).

+This document contains instructions on how to migrate and upgrade Just the Docs sites from every minor or major version bump, starting from `v0.3.3` to `v0.4.0`.

 <details open markdown="block">
   <summary>